 The short presentation was designed to promote the company's latest smartphone at the IT convention.

-The boxing match got postponed after severe flooding caused the venue to be closed for a week.
+The boxing match was postponed after severe flooding caused the venue to close for a week.

 The two firefighters quickly evacuated the neighbouring houses because the blazing fire was expected to spread.

-Mark was expecting a delivery that afternoon and decided to watch some TV while waiting for his package.
+Mark was expecting a delivery that afternoon.
+He decided to watch some TV while waiting for his package.

-The software company was fined for accidentally leaking sensitive customer details on the internet.
+The software company was fined for accidentally leaking sensitive customer details on the Internet.

 The sunny afternoon was perfect for jogging and Elizabeth went outside to do her usual 5-mile run.

-The gaming console was rumoured to include many exclusive titles which wouldn't be available on other platforms.
+The gaming console was rumoured to include many exclusive titles that wouldn't be available on other platforms.

 The solar eclipse last summer was observed in dozens of countries across the Western hemisphere.